X

 Key Takeaways

-• Sapphires come in a wide range of colors, including blue, pink, orange, yellow, green, purple, and violet.
+• Sapphires appear in a broad palette, including blue, pink, orange, yellow, green, purple, and violet.

-• Blue sapphires are the most valuable, with the most prized stones having a velvety blue to violetish blue color in medium to medium-dark tones.
+• Blue sapphires hold the highest value, especially those with a velvety blue to violetish blue in medium to medium-dark tones.

-• Fancy color sapphires, such as padparadscha, pink, and yellow, have their own unique color ranges and market values.
+• Fancy color sapphires, like padparadscha, pink, and yellow, each feature distinct ranges and market worth.

-• Treatments and enhancements can significantly impact a sapphire's value, with untreated natural stones being the most valuable.
+• Treatments can alter value significantly, with untreated natural stones fetching the most.

 The Appeal of Sapphires